-TSA, Police 'Highly Concerned' Over Increase In Firearms At Pittsburgh Airport; Say Concealed Carry Permit Could Be Revoked
+TSA, Police 'Highly Concerned' Over Increase In Firearms At Pittsburgh Airport; Say Concealed Carry Permits Could Be Revoked

 Consequences could also be costly.
 The fine for violations starts at $3,000 and can run up to nearly $14,000.

-“Responsible gun owners know where their guns are at all times and they know the proper way to transport a handgun to their destination,” said Keys-Turner.MORE NEWS: Man Dead After Riding Mower Crash In Armstrong County
+“Responsible gun owners know where their guns are at all times and they know the proper way to transport a handgun to their destination,” said Keys-Turner.MORE NEWS: Pitt Says Local Lawmaker's Plan To Fund College Voucher Program Will Spike Local Tuition Costs

 Officials say there is one legal way to take your gun with you when you fly: pack it unloaded and locked in a hard-sided case and declared at an airport ticket counter.